Dual-induced multifractality in online viewing activity: RESULTS

-Much more legible results describing the extent of multifractality for Movielens and Netflix are characterized by the singularity spectrum $f(\alpha)$, as shown in Fig.~\ref{fig:MFDFA_real}(e) and (f).
-It can be found that the horizon span of $f(\alpha)$ both for the original and shuffled time series of events are almost same, but the large changes only happen to the values of $\alpha$.
-It confirms the results of the dependence between $H(q)$ and $q$, and also suggests that the multifractality of whole community activity is not solely induced by the long-term correlation.
+Much more legible results describing the extent of multifractality in online viewing activity for Movielens and Netflix are characterized by the singularity spectrum $f(\alpha)$, as shown in Fig.~\ref{fig:MFDFA_real}(e) and (f).
+Note that the horizon span of $f(\alpha)$ both for the original and the shuffled time series are trivially different, which is suggested by the difference of the asymptotical values of $H(q)$, $\Delta \alpha=1.38$ (original) and $\Delta \alpha=1.05$ (shuffled) for Movielens and $\Delta \alpha=0.78$ (original) and $\Delta \alpha=0.64$ (shuffled) for Netflix.
+And the more large changes happen to the values of $\alpha$.
+We derive these results using the relation between $H(q)$ and $q$ described in \cite{Kantelhardt2003,Kantelhardt2006}, It confirms the dependence between $H(q)$ and $q$, and also suggests that the multifractality in community activity is not solely induced by the long-term correlations (see in Appendix C)